doggywatty/utmt-doc-api/error-handling.md

 ## Exceptions

-Most exceptions will be shown by UMT, but you can use `try/catch` for fine-grained control:
+Most exceptions will be shown by UTMT, but you can use `try/catch` for fine-grained control:

 ```csharp
 try {